Every 25 years the church holds a Jubilee year, traditionally associated with pilgrimage to Rome, the city of the apostles Peter and Paul.

 Is this suitable for people with limited mobility / high personal care needs?

-Generally the places we visit will not involve a lot of steps, but older buildings may not be quite up to full modern accessibility standards.
-There will be a fair amount of walking: if you can manage a full day of sightseeing in London you will probably be fine in Rome.
-If you use a wheelchair or mobility scooter then it should be possible to transport it, and we can arrange assistance at the airport, but if you need assistance more generally then you would need to book a place for a travelling companion.
-It is not safe to assume someone from the group will be able to provide that assistance for the whole trip.
-As this is not a pilgrimage specifically intended for the sick (as for example Lourdes is), we will not be accompanied by a medical support team and would need to use local services where necessary, with assistance from the tour operator and staff at Palazzola.
+Older buildings may not be quite up to full modern accessibility standards.
+There will be a fair amount of walking and no doubt some unavoidable steps: if you can manage a full day of sightseeing in London you will probably be fine in Rome.
+If you use a wheelchair or mobility scooter then it might be possible to transport it (subject to airline capacity) or arrange a local hire for a fee.
+We can request assistance at the airport, but if you need assistance more generally then you would need to book a place for a travelling companion.
+It is not safe to assume someone from the group will be able to provide that assistance for the whole trip, and we will be relying on local services for any medical support required (thus GHIC cards and insurance are pretty much essential)

 Are single rooms available?